Jessica McDonald: Chicago Red Stars and Seattle Reign FC, 2013

 In 2013, McDonald signed with the Chicago Red Stars as a free agent for the inaugural season of the NWSL.
-During the pre-season, she scored four goals in the second half of a match against St. Edwards University.
+During the pre-season, she scored four goals in the second half of a match against St. Edward's University.
 She made nine appearances for the Red Stars during the regular season, serving one assist, before being waived by the team in June 2013.

 On June 28, 2013, it was announced that McDonald had signed with the Seattle Reign FC after being waived by the Red Stars.
 She scored her first goal during her debut appearance for the club in a match against the Boston Breakers on July 3, 2013.
 Two games later, during the team's first televised match on Fox Soccer, she scored a brace against the Washington Spirit leading the Reign to a 2–1 win.
 McDonald finished the 2013 season with six starts in seven matches played, tallying a total of 439 minutes played.
 Her three goals ranked third on the squad for most goals scored – tied with teammates, Christine Nairn and Kaylyn Kyle.